FWW WINTER WORKSHOPS

 We are living through a crazy impossible difficult time, where COVID is rampant and life is more uncertain than ever.

-The workshop will run via Zoom on February 5, 12, 19 & 26.
+The workshop will run via Zoom on March, 12, 19 & 26 and April 2.
 The maximum for this class is 12 participants.
 A minimum of 6 participants is needed to run the workshop.

 The fee for this Workshop is $180.